Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/04-Containers.md

 - `sort()` - sort the array, optionally provide a comparison function
 - `sorted()` - sort and return a copy of the array
 - `random()` - get a random element
+- `removeDuplicates()` - remove duplicate elements from a sorted array
+- `withoutDuplicates()` - return a copy of the array without duplicates

 ## Queue